 so, in addition to whatever else this album is, you could call it “the album of centerpieces that live far from the center”.

-you make me feel like an impotent squadger is a demented strut that sounds like some sort of garage band glam metal stomp, built around fuzz bass, drums, and distorted vocals, with a little bit of synth torture thrown in for good measure. (for those who don’t know, a squadger is what happens when a squirrel and a badger really love each other and they decide to make a baby.)
+you make me feel like an impotent squadger is a demented strut that sounds like some sort of garage band glam metal stomp, with nothing but fuzz bass, drums, distorted vocals, and a little bit of synth torture thrown in for good measure. (for those who don’t know, a squadger is what happens when a squirrel and a badger really love each other and they decide to make a baby.)

-moonwalking was gifted to me by a dream. while i would normally save that sort of thing for an album of dream-based/inspired songs i plan to put together someday, in this case it felt too good not to include here. in the dream it was a blue nile song, and i toyed with the idea of trying to sing it like paul buchanan before deciding to stick with my own voice. i hope paul understands. no one could ever hope to imitate the unique beauty of that guy’s voice anyway.
+moonwalking was gifted to me by a dream, pretty much fully-formed. in the dream it was a blue nile song. i toyed with the idea of trying to sing it like paul buchanan before deciding to stick with my own voice. no one could ever hope to imitate the unique beauty of that guy’s voice anyway.

 how we float when we shit, which is as warped as its title, was a quick improvisation for ukulele and voice, with everything distant mic’d and smashed to hell with compression. i slammed my hands against my desk for percussion. that it came out sounding a good deal less lo-fi than i expected is either a testament to me sort of sometimes knowing what i’m doing and having some pretty good equipment, or just a happy accident. maybe it’s a bit of both.